UAV-Assisted Resilience in 6G and Beyond Network Energy Saving: A Multi-Agent DRL Approach: System Model

 \subsection{Problem Formulation}

-The optimization objective of maximizing the users coverage while minimizing the total UAVs' energy consumption by optimizing the UAVs' trajectory, UAVs' transmit power, and user-UAV association.
-Our problem is formulated as:
+The optimization objective is to maximize user coverage (percentage of served users meeting QoS) while self-awaring total UAV energy consumption over a finite horizon $T$.
+Formally:

-where $\lambda$ is a trade-off coefficient balancing coverage maximization and energy minimization.
+where $C(t) = \sum_i C_i(t)$ with $C_i(t)$ is user coverage per UAV, defined in reward function in section \ref{sec:pomdp}.
 Constraint~\eqref{eq:P1:rate} ensures that each served user meets its minimum QoS requirement, while~\eqref{eq:P1:assoc} guarantees that each user is associated with at most one UAV.
 Constraints~\eqref{eq:P1:velocity}-\eqref{eq:P1:sum_power} enforce UAV mobility and power limitations.